Numerical Computation of Weil-Peterson Geodesics in the Universal Teichm\"uller Space: The Discrete Problem

+As mentioned above, we compute the gradient of energy for our discrete boundary-value problem in two steps.
+We first compute the gradient ignoring the boundary conditions at times $0$ and $1$.
+We then project this update onto the manifold of updates which preserve the boundary conditions.
 Since we have yet to discretize the temporal variable, we wait to compute the uncontrained gradient until Section \ref{sec:computations}.
-For now we concentrate on the projection into the space of admissible updates.
+For now we concentrate on the projection onto the admissible updates.

 Define the energy of a velocity field as above.
 Now consider two manifolds of velocity fields. $\mathcal{N}$ contains all velocity fields defined on $M$ particles at each time, and $\mathcal{M} \subset \mathcal{N}$ contains those which respect the boundary-value conditions.